Bruna557/python-patterns/README.md

 # Example application code for the python architecture book

-A product is identified by a SKU, pronounced “skew,” which is short for stock-keeping unit.
+A product is identified by a SKU, pronounced "skew," which is short for stock-keeping unit.
 Customers place orders.
 An order is identified by an order reference and comprises multiple order lines, where each line has a SKU and a quantity.

 The purchasing department orders small batches of stock.
 A batch of stock has a unique ID called a reference, a SKU, and a quantity.